NicelyCla/Automate-buttons-pressing/README.md

 # Automate-buttons-pressing
-script to automate buttons pressing when pre-established events occur
+script to automate buttons pressing when pre-established events occur.
+Very useful on Google Colab,